CloudNimble/ElectronNET.Blazor/README.md

 # ElectronNET.Blazor
 A library to help Blazor and Electron.NET work better together.

+## How to Use
+Electron.NET can be applied to any Blazor app that uses the "Blazor (ASP.NET Core Hosted)" template.
+This is because there has to be something that serves up the web page to the Chrome instance, and .NET Core MVC apps are just compiled EXEs anyway.
+Standalone apps won't work because there won't be any built-in way to serve up the resources.

 ## Installation Instructions:

 1) Add the [https://www.nuget.org/packages/ElectronNET.Blazor](https://www.nuget.org/packages/ElectronNET.Blazor) NuGet package to your project.